BenagainB/CSDegreeInPython/Year_One/Year_One.md

 *   Refactor
 *   Clean Code

-Once you get into object-oriented programming, you learn to apply basic design patterns, unit testing and versioning.
+Once you get into design patterns, you learn to apply object-oriented programming principles, unit testing and versioning.
 You also get your first glimpse into common algorithms used in industry, how to work within the Software Development Life-Cycle, and how to build and run unit tests.
 General topics include:
 *   Design Patterns
     *   Strategy
     *   Observer